Franion03/Tfg_IA/docs/source/index.rst

 ..
-Hyperespectral Image Clasification documentation master file, created by sphinx-quickstart on Sun Dec  3 21:31:48 2023.
+Hiperespectral Image Clasification documentation master file, created by sphinx-quickstart on Wed Dec  6 18:34:33 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Hyperespectral Image Clasification's documentation!
+Welcome to Hiperespectral Image Clasification's documentation!
 ==============================================================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
    :caption: Contents:

-   preprocess
-   dataPreparation
-   MultilayerPerceptron
-   CNN
+   modules

 Indices and tables